mcstoer/Verus-Desktop/docs/Credentials.md

     This is the same as Step 1 from the [*Encryption Process*](#encryption-process).

-    The result should contain a z-address and its corresponding extended viewing key, which will be used to find and decrypt the credential.
+    The result should contain an ivk and extended viewing key (evk), which will be used to find and decrypt the credential.

     <details><summary>Example:</summary>